adolfodelarosades/Java/temarios/680-OpenAPI-Beginner_to_Guru/01-OpenAPI-Introduction.md

 ## GitHub Workflow 12:20

+USING GITHUB
+GH Workflow
+Forking Repos
+Cloning Repos
+Compare to Branch
+Compare to Source

-OK, now you guys are excited about getting to write some code with around spring framework, but first we're going to pause and take a look at our GitHub workflow.
+OK, now you guys are excited about getting to write some code with around spring framework.

+GH WORKFLOW

+First we're going to pause and take a look at our GitHub workflow.

 Now, I've had a lot of students take this course.
 I think there's like over 40000 now that have enrolled through the course.
 And I get this question a lot about how should I be working with the GitHub repositories.
 Now, I do have a process that is very helpful for you.

 GitHub is not a requirement for this course.
 It is something very helpful for you to have.
 If you are new to GitHub, check out Appendix A of the course.
 There's additional videos on that, links to videos.
 There's free content on GitHub.
 Other if you're not familiar with GitHub.
 But in this video, what I'm going to be doing is talking to you about the workflow.
 There's a specific workflow that can really help you out with the course.
 So I'm going to jump over to a little video here to talk about the workflow.

-And you get to see my mad skills with Adobe after effects, my very first little info video that I've

-done with after effects.
+And you get to see my mad skills with Adobe after effects, my very first little info video that I've done with after effects.

-So I hope you enjoy this section and we will get you up to speed on how to use GitHub to your benefit

-while you're taking this course.
+So I hope you enjoy this section and we will get you up to speed on how to use GitHub to your benefit while you're taking this course.

 All source code examples for the course are inside of GitHub.
 I use git branches for each lesson.
 Now you're going to get a starting branch, which is the state of the code.
 At the beginning of the lesson.
 Changes that I make inside the lesson are then safe to an ending branch.
 You'll find links to both branches in the course.

 Resources using branches like this has two big benefits.

 First, I can go back and update for any errors or new releases of spring.

 Second, you can compare your work to my branches to make comparisons easier.